peterhost/peterhost.github.com/_posts/2012-07-22-Google-Search-Bookmarklets.markdown

 <br/><br/><br/>

-Just tap/touch/lick the above bookmarklet inside your bookmark bar, then do the same (touch/...) with the bookmarklet's link you'd like to save to you post-PC-era small factor smartphone, on the website's page, and the URL for the page you're on changes and appends the touched/...
+Just tap/touch/lick the above bookmarklet once saved inside your bookmark bar, then do the same (touch/...) with the bookmarklet's link you'd like to save to you post-PC-era small factor smartphone, on the website's page, and the URL for the page you're on changes and appends the touched/...